 This walkthrough ensures accountability.
 Clients also receive care instructions and warranty details, plus before-and-after photos for documentation.
 If issues appear later, warranties cover corrections.

-Behind the Scenes โ What Clients Donโt See
+Behind the Scenes – What Clients Don’t See

 What happens off-site matters, too.
 Professional painting companies manage logistics long before arriving at your home or business.